redisson/redisson-docker/README.md

 # redisson-docker
-Docker container for Redisson Node based on Ubuntu
+Docker container for Redisson Node based on Ubuntu Server 14.04
 # How to use

 ### Run Redis